GrinonBarrett/Taksidos/To Do.md

 * Create an acid equivalent of fireball?
 * Create a sonic combat spell.
 * Create a Sparks spell which can ignite kindling just fine or influct an electrical attack.
 A critical hit is treated like that of a fire attack.
+* * Create a spell where the caster conjures shooting stars to be directed each round.
+If attack roll is even, its radiant.
+If odd, its ki.
 * Create a set of magic weapons that reward the user for having Warrior Mastery of the weapon type.
 Make 2 for each weapon type.
 Ball and Chain Lightning will be one.
 (Longsword and mace are done)

 Next update: